Careers360 Logo

 By putting the value of Bohr’s radius, we get

-By putting the values of electron mass (m), charge (e), the permittivity of free space (ε0), Planck’s constant (h), we get,
+By putting the values of electron mass (m), charge (e), the permittivity of free space (ε0), and Planck’s constant (h), we get,

 DRAWBACKS OF BOHR’S MODEL: